 - Gourmet cooking ingredient

-Although many people think of charcoal as a grilling staple, it can be used in all kinds of recipes—whether you’re turning it into flavored powder or using it in your drinks.
+Many people associate charcoal with grilling, but you can use it in various recipes, whether turning it into flavored powder or adding it to your drinks.
 Toss some activated charcoal powder into your cake, pancake, muffin, or brownies for an unexpected twist on breakfast.

 Brew yourself a cup of activated charcoal tea by steeping 1-2 teaspoons in hot water for 10 minutes.
 Add it to seltzer for a healthy fizzy drink.
 Drink it straight with fresh lemon juice and honey for a detoxifying beverage that will cleanse your system from toxins and help fight inflammation.

-You can even make black ice cream at home with activated charcoal!
+You can even use activated charcoal to make black ice cream at home!
 Mix 2 tablespoons of cocoa powder, 2 tablespoons melted coconut oil, 1⁄4 teaspoon vanilla extract, 1⁄2 teaspoon liquid stevia extract (or more to taste), 1 tablespoon coconut milk, and 1⁄4 teaspoon activated charcoal powder.
 Pour into popsicle molds or paper cups and freeze until solid.

 - As a body scrubber